Simple-Software-Solutions/SSS-Core/doc/README.md

 Unpack the files into a directory and run:

-- `bin/sss-qt` (GUI) or
+- `bin/sssolutions-qt` (GUI) or
-- `bin/sssd` (headless)
+- `bin/sssolutionsd` (headless)

 ### Windows

-Unpack the files into a directory, and then run sss-qt.exe.
+Unpack the files into a directory, and then run sssolutions-qt.exe.

 ### macOS

-Drag SSS-Qt to your applications folder, and then run SSS-Qt.
+Drag sssolutions-qt to your applications folder, and then run sssolutions-qt.

 ### Need Help?